w3c/wot/testing/online/README.md

 * monitoring and controlling simulated devices from node-WoT
 * integrating other WoT reference implementations with the IoT Cloud Service

+A converter for converting the Thing Description to the Device Model import format for the Oracle IoT Cloud service and Simulator is available and was published for the Prague plugest TD version.
+A new release for the Bandung TD will be created.
+If you need more information, please contact mailto://Michael.Lagally@oracle.com

 ## [Mozilla - Things Gateway](https://github.com/mozilla-iot/wiki/wiki/Test-Gateway-Instance)

 A test instance of Mozilla's open source Web of Things [gateway implementation](https://github.com/mozilla-iot/gateway) has been made available at https://w3c-interop.mozilla-iot.org/